-Checklist Essential Property Standards Date of Initial Inspection: Print INITIAL INSPECTOR name ESFRLP Partner and Cycle Address, City, Zip of Property: Date of Fi Print FINAL INSPECTOR name Inspection Key: Y = Yes N = No U = Unsure/not exposed/see Notes AW = Approved Waiver X = Repair XX = Replacement Meets Property Standard?
+Checklist Essential Property Standards Date of Initial Inspection: Print INITIAL INSPECTOR name ESFRLP Partner and Cycle Address, City, Zip of Property: Date of Final Inspection: Print FINAL INSPECTOR name Inspection Key: Y = Yes N = No U = Unsure/not exposed/see Notes AW = Approved Waiver X = Repair XX = Replacement Meets Property Standard?
 (Y/N/U/AW) Repair (X) or Replacement (XX) or BOTH (B)?
 Work Scope COMPLETE?
 (Y/AW) NOTES B = Both Repair and Replacement for item tion Specialist Initials: Site: General Section 1 Completes Renabilita tion specialist illitials.
-The site components, such as fencing and retaining walls, ground mailboxes/project signs, parking lots/driveways, play areas and refuse disposal, roads, storm drainage and walkways must be f safety hazards and be in good repair.
-The site must not be subjadverse conditions, such as abandoned vehicles, dangerous wadrainage, septic tank back-ups, sewer hazards, excess accumulate vermin or rodent infestation or fire hazards. ealth and aterial eps, poor A. Property Access and Egress 1.
-Exterior platforms and/or steps shall be provided to serve exits and shall be maintained in a safe condition.
+The site components, such as fencing and retain mailboxes/project signs, parking lots/driveways refuse disposal, roads, storm drainage and walk safety hazards and be in good repair.
+The site madverse conditions, such as abandoned vehicles drainage, septic tank back-ups, sewer hazards, vermin or rodent infestation or fire hazards.
+A. Property Access and Egress and equipmed to the free of he subject to me swalks or steep ealth and aterial eps, poor Exterior platforms and/or steps shall be provided to serve exits and shall be maintained in a safe condition.
 1.a.
 Every porch, terrace or entrance platform located at more than thirty (30) inches above the adjacent finished grade shall be equipped with guardrails not less than thirty-six (36) inches high.
 1.b.
 Exterior stairs, handrails and railings shall be constructed with moisture resistant materials or protected with paint or other approved covering or material to prevent moisture penetration.
 B. Infrastructure: Utilities & Storm/Site Drainage 1.
 Water Supply.
 Every dwelling unit shall be connected to an approved public or private water supply and sewage disposal system that is sanitary and free from contamination.